Welding safety and welding hazards

 Having flammable materials in the working area is the most common reason for a fire.
 Maintaining the working area clean of any flammable material such as wood or fabrics helps to prevent the risk of fire.
 Remember that heat and sparks can travel a considerable distance.

-Though not serious but very common injuries of welders are burns due to spattering.
+Though usually not serious but very common injuries of welders are burns due to spattering.
 They are also called “arc tattoo”.
 If the welder’s neck area is not properly protected, it is subject to UV radiation that causes sunburn called “welder’s neck”.
 Long term, exposure can cause more permanent damage.
 Always protect exposed skin areas with appropriate clothing.

 Injuries are preventable by using an approved Personal Protective Equipment (PPE) and covering the body completely during welding.
 Thick gloves and long-armed, flame-retardant clothing are part of the basic equipment for any welder.